GeorgeSedgwick/TradingBot/README.md

 After this, I began learning about Object Oriented Programming (OOP), at this point, I decided to refactor my bot into the OOP style, which I've found to be much better for larger and/more datasets.
 As well as this, using classes allows me to easily adjust different variables in the program, like changing strategies.

-The file 'my_bot(OOP-refactor).py' contains the refactored bot, however this is hardly finalised and I intend to continue developing both my strategies and programming capabilities.
+The file 'trading-bot-v2.py' contains the OOP refactored bot, however this is hardly finalised and I intend to continue developing both my strategies and programming capabilities.